Skip to main content

 What is the amount of payment?

-In FuturePath, employers contribute $700.20 (plus applicable taxes and fees) for each student they accept.
-The program provides matching funds, so that each student receives a $1400.40 stipend per 60-hour project.
+In FuturePath, employers contribute $11.67 (plus applicable taxes and fees) for each hour worked by the student they accept.
+The program provides matching funds, so that each student receives the full $23.34/hour for their entire project.

-Payment is calculated on an hourly basis at a rate of $23.34/hr (50% provided by the company, 50% by the portal), but projects cannot exceed 60 hours and will rarely be less, so the $1400.40 amount is a consistent expectation.
+Payment is calculated on an hourly basis at a rate of $23.34/hr (50% provided by the company, 50% by the portal), but projects cannot exceed 300 hours, nor be less than 4 hours.

-You may choose to accept multiple students, but bear in mind that your payment is per student, so you agree to pay $700.20 plus fees and taxes for every student you accept.
+You may choose to accept multiple students, but bear in mind that your payment is per student, so you agree to pay $11.67 plus fees and taxes for every hour that each student you accept works.

 How much are fees and taxes?